Laptop and Software Recommendations

 - Good warranty: 3 years recommended

-It's also recommended that you do some research on the software you'll be using for your specific program to makes sure your laptop meets those specific needs.
+You should also research the software you'll be using in your program to make sure your laptop meets specific needs.

-Students can also access the SAPL lab computers to run programs if you need more power than your laptop can handle.
+Students also have access to SAPL lab computers if you need more power than your laptop can handle.

-Visuals are the primary way for architects, planners and landscape architects to communicate their ideas to clients, engineers, the public and other designers.
-Over time, you'll develop preferences and expand on the types of software you use, but here is a list of basic programs to supplement your hand drawing techniques and help you get from concept to presentation.
+Visuals communicate ideas to clients, engineers, the public and other designers.
+Over time, you'll develop preferences and expand on the types of software you use, but for now, here is a list of programs to supplement your hand drawing techniques and help you get from concept to presentation.

 - Adobe Creative Suite, especially Photoshop, Illustrator and InDesign.

-- Blender: Free and Open 3D creation software.
-Needed for Architecture Graphics II. https://www.blender.org/download/
+- Blender.
+Free and Open 3D creation software.
+Needed for Architecture Graphics II.
+Download from blender.org

 This is not a comprehensive list and there may be additional software that is course- or studio-specific.